-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period UWA (Perth), government or non-government school Face to face
+Availability Location Mode Non-standard teaching period UWA (Perth), government or non-government school Face to face Non-standard teaching period UWA (Perth), government or non-government school Face to face Non-standard teaching period UWA (Perth), government or non-government school Face to face

-- Typically this unit is assessed in the following ways: (1) professional practice reports submitted by UWA supervisor and teacher mentors; (2) test; and (3) written assignment.
+Indicative assessments in this unit are as follows: professional practice report submitted by teacher mentors.
 Further information is available in the unit outline.

 - Unit Coordinator(s)